Xelus22/LoLSocWebpage/_posts/newsletters/2019-04-15-unsw-lolsoc-2019-newsletter-trimester-1-edition-3.md

 Special Thanks to sexymario258, qoyy, @Xun, and swordsky for being an INCREDIBLE support team!

 May they find success in their future tournament!

+### Wrapping Up

+_“I don’t play League with a mouse or a trackpad…”_

+Now that I have your attention, congratulations for reaching this far into the newsletter!
+Hopefully LoLSoc has been great because we have a lot more in store.
+Even though my League elo is like Dust IV, it doesn’t limit my passion for LoLSoc.
+Hope to see you at events or drop by in Discord Lobby during Friendly Fridays (and NOT bully the moderator, thanks).
+Don’t be shy!
+If you’re struggling to find someone to talk to, I’ll be there! :)

+\~ Kimberly “RosalineChu” Chan
+(Publications Subcommittee) \~

+**\~ Kenzo “cso69” Jeanson & Adam “Kimberly “RosalineChu” Chan \~**

+Until next time! \[I just realised that I wrote 'tine' in last edition's newsletter holy...\]